Legal and data protection research writer at TermsFeed.

 What Should a Terms and Conditions Agreement Include for Your Website?

 Before we begin, you should realize that not all of the elements we list must be included in your Terms and Conditions agreement although they're a great starting point.
 As previously suggested, you should look at the sections we outline as a basic structure that you can customize as needed.

-Your Terms and Conditions agreement should include a section where you describe your terms of payment and the prices of your products and services.
+Your Terms and Conditions agreement should include a payment terms clause where you describe your terms of payment and the prices of your products and services.
 For example, this section should include information on: